pingcap/docs/best-practices/uuid.md

 ## The usecase for UUID

-With TiDB and MySQL UUID's are often used as primary key instead of a integer primary key.
+There are several benefits to using a `UUID` as a primary key, instead of an `AUTO_INCREMENT` integer value:

-The benefits of UUID's are:
+- They are designed to be globally unique they can be generated on multiple systems without risking conflicts.
+In some cases, this means that the number of network trips to TiDB can be reduced, leading to improved performance.
-- UUID's are designed to be globally unique they can be generated on multiple systems without risking conflicts.
+- They are supported by most programming languages and database systems.
-- UUID's are supported by most programming languages and database systems
+- When used as part of URLs, a UUID is not vulnerable to enumeration attacks. i.e. with an `auto_increment` number, it is possible to guess the other invoice ids or user ids.

 ## Using UUID's with TiDB